The next game night is coming and having popcorn is a must.

 For dried kernels the story is similar.
 Unpopped kernels, if kept away from water, will stay safe for years.
-Unfortunately, with time they dry out and don’t pop consistently anymore.
+Unfortunately, over time they dry out and don’t pop consistently anymore.

 If you have some old kernels, start by preparing a small batch and see how it goes.
 If the results are mediocre or worse, you should probably discard those kernels and switch to fresh ones.

 When it comes to microwaveable packets, you’re not supposed to open them before popping.
-That means the best you can do is to judge the quality of the made popcorn.
+That means the best you can do is to judge the quality of the prepared popcorn.

 If there’s anything wrong with it, for example, it smells bad or tastes awful, just throw it out.
 Same thing if you notice anything unusual in the bag after microwaving.